Eolu/ipipe/README.md

-# ipipe - A cross-plaform named-pipe library
+# ipipe - A cross-plaform named-pipe library for Rust

 This library allows the creation of platform-independant named pipes.